 This is Mum, with her cousin Norma and a special visitor.

 Now a photo from when I was growing up in the 1970s, not as uncomplicated as the days before television but it was still an unpretentious time.
-The year was 1975 and the occasion was the annual Grade 2 Nativity play, a Christmas staple for those taught by Miss Coffey.
+The year was 1975 and the occasion was the annual George Street Primary School Grade 2 nativity play, a Christmas staple for those taught by Miss Coffey.
 Not a fancy costume in sight, but rather tea towels and dressing gowns sufficed.
 (I was a shepherd).